Dwonczykj/vegi-app/README.md

 ## As an enterprenuer or a community manager
 Launch your community on the [Fuse Studio](https://studio.fuse.io/), then open the community dashboard.
 There you can configure it and *customize your wallet* app.
 When you done go to "White label wallet" and send an app invite link to yourself.
 Visit our [docs](https://docs.fuse.io/the-fuse-studio/overview) to learn about the Fuse Studio.

+## Google api keys:
+Google api keys need to be configures for places and distances apis.
+These are bundle id specific and need to be configured in the [credentials](https://developers.google.com/maps/documentation/distance-matrix/get-api-key)